26 September 2018

 Tolerates: Shaw Island deer!

 Rutgers Agricultural Station has rated this plant as RARELY touched by deer.
-There are hundreds of island deer who do actually leave this plant unmolested.
+There are hundreds of island deer who actually do leave this plant unmolested.

 Degree of difficulty: EASY.